 The 2017-2021 TIP was endorsed by the FCTPO on July 25, 2016.
 It will be in effect from October 1, 2016 through September 30, 2017.
 Below are links to the documents.

 Please contact Maureen Mullaney at firstname.lastname@example.org or 413-774-3167 x 129 if you have any questions about the TIP.

-The Franklin County Transportation Planning Organization approved the release of a Draft Amendment to the 2017-2021 Transportation Improvement Program Highway List for public review and comment on January 31, 2017.
-There will be a 30-day comment period from Friday, February 3 through Sunday, March 5, 2017.
+The Franklin County Transportation Planning Organization approved the release of the Draft 2018-2022 Transportation Improvement Program for public review and comment on April 25, 2017.
+There will be a 21-day comment period from Friday, April 28 through Friday, May 19, 2017.
+Links to the 2018-2022 TIP documents are below.
 Please provide any comments to Laurie Scarbrough by email at email@example.com or by mail to 12 Olive Street, Suite 2, Greenfield, MA 01301.

 Unified Planning Work Program

 The Unified Planning Work Program (UPWP) describes the scope and estimated cost of work tasks to be conducted by the transportation planning staff of the Franklin Regional Council of Governments (FRCOG) on behalf of the Franklin County Transportation Planning Organization (TPO) over a single fiscal year contract year.
 The UPWP outlines the region’s long and short-range transportation planning objectives and describes how these objectives will be met.

 This UPWP has been developed to reflect State and Federal requirements, as well as local priorities and needs.
 Specific tasks have been identified through the analyses conducted and recommendations generated for the 2000, 2003, 2007, 2012, and 2016 Regional Transportation Plans.
 Tasks within this UPWP are also a direct response to previous work and input from the Franklin County Transportation Planning Organization, and the Franklin Regional Planning Board.